purencool/purencool/README.md

-# Purencool Drupal 8
+# About Purencool

 This project allows for a base install using Vagrant Beetbox and an initial install of Drupal 8

 All the websites modules can be managed by Composer and Git workflow even on share hosting for small websites.

+### Local developer requirements
+To get a local installation of this software your operating system will need the following software installed.

+1. Vagrant
+2. Git
+3. Composer

-### Requirements
+### Change installation profile

-1. A local installation of Vagrant, Git, and Composer
+Out of the box this will install Purencool custom base profile if you want to install a core profile them navigate to .beetbox/config.yml and comment out purencool_base and change it for one that is more suitable.

 ### Installation